 Dealing with important days after someone’s died

-Losing a loved one is hard, but it can be even more tough to process on anniversaries or holidays.
+Losing someone you care about is never easy, and it can be particularly difficult on certain days - for example, a birthday or the anniversary of their death.
 The Mix spoke to Victoria McCormick, 23, who lost her dad as a teenager, from the Youth Advisory Group at Cruse Bereavement Care.

 two women smiling on a bench